hri-ironlab/Babble/README.md

 ### Contacts

-For any problem by using this with the dataset, please send an email.
+For any problem by using this with the dataset, please send an email to cuironlab@gmail.com.